rkapl123/DBAddin/docs/DBSheets.md

 Inserting is done by entering data into empty rows, either allowing the database to introduce a new primary key by leaving the primary column empty (only possible for singular primary keys) or by setting the primary key yourself.
 This marks the row(s) to be inserted.

-Empty rows can be created within the existing data area by using context menu "insert row" or pressing Ctl-Sh-i in the row where data should be inserted.
+Empty rows can be created within the existing data area by using context menu "insert row" or pressing Ctl-Sh-I in the row where data should be inserted.
 If multiple rows are selected then the same amount of empty rows is inserted.

-Deleting is done using context menu "delete row" or pressing Ctl-Sh-d in the row to be deleted.
+Deleting is done using context menu "delete row" or pressing Ctl-Sh-D in the row to be deleted.
 This marks the row(s) to be deleted.

 To make the editions permanent, save the workbook (save button or Ctl-s).
-After a warning message, the current DBSheet is stored to the database, producing warnings/errors as the database (or triggers) checks for validity.
+After a potential warning message (as set in the DBMapper), the current DBSheet is stored to the database, producing warnings/errors as the database (or triggers) checks for validity.

-When editing, the constraints of the underlying data definition have to be observed, i.e. foreign keys must be entered using the restricted list provided as possible foreign values, numerical data cells do not allow character data, etc...

-There are four context menus (five in foreign lookup columns):

-*   refresh DBSheet (shortcut Ctl-Sh-R) for reading in the current DBSheet from the database thus discarding any changes
-*   delete row (shortcut Ctl-Sh-d) for deleting the row(s) of the currently selected cell(s)
-*   insert row (shortcut Ctl-Sh-i) for inserting rows above the currently selected cell(s)
+### DBSheet definition file

 The DBSheet definition file contains following information in XML format: